ask-santosh/Object-Detection-Assignment-For-LuxAI/README.md

 wandb
 black

-3. Placed the Data.zip file into the
+3. Placed the Data.zip file into the  TrainYourOwnYOLO derectory .
+4.